 - Infrastructure: Station building, platforms, disused railway tracks.

-- State of Disrepair: Ruined buildings, rails overgrown with vegetation.
+- State of disrepair: Buildings in ruins, tracks overgrown with vegetation.

-- Access: Relatively accessible, but requiring caution and respect for the area.
+- Access: Relatively accessible, but requiring caution and respect for the site.

 Conclusion

-The Vendée is full of fascinating urbex sites, each offering a unique dive into history and abandonment.
-From majestic castles to industrial factories, each place tells a captivating story for urban explorers.
-By respecting the safety rules and the properties, you can have enriching and unforgettable experiences.
+The Vendée region is brimming with fascinating urban exploration sites, each offering a unique immersion into history and abandonment.
+From majestic castles to industrial factories, each location tells a captivating story for urban explorers.
+By respecting safety rules and property rights, you can enjoy enriching and unforgettable experiences.
 Happy exploring!